 The present Tilehurst Parish was created on the extension of the Reading Borough boundary in 1919.
 Tilehurst Parish Council became responsible for the rural area of the old Tilehurst and, with the remainder being within the Reading Borough area, it became known as Tilehurst Without.
 It now serves a population of approximately 14,500, with an electorate of approximately 11,100, and covers an area of 11 square miles.

-The Council manages four recreation grounds and three village halls.
-The Parish’s Sports Centre and two further plots of land are leased to West Berkshire District Council to meet education and social service needs in the local area.
+The Council manages four recreation grounds and four community halls (at three sites).
+The parish’s Sports Centre and two further plots of land are leased to West Berkshire District Council to meet education and social service needs in the local area.